JBlaschke/PyNVTX/README.md

 ```
  *** WARNING: The nvcc binary could not be located in your $PATH.
 Either add it to your path, or set $CUDAHOME
 ```
-and `PyNVTX` will still install (it just won't do anything).
+(note that it will not warn you if you're installing with pip) and `PyNVTX` will still install (it just won't do anything).
 You can check if a local version of `PyNVTX` has been built with CUDA support by checking:
 ```python
 PyNVTX.cuda_enabled # True if compiled with CUDA support
 ```